Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Here is a quick breakdown.

-The video streaming service generally uses two types of data platforms; data in motion and data at rest.
+The video streaming service generally uses two types of data platforms in motion and data at rest.
 While the first cost category involves processing transient data, data at rest systems involve physical data storage costs.
-Both costs include infrastructure spend.
+Both categories include infrastructure spending.

 Netflix data storage spend goes to platforms such as S3 Data Warehouse, AWS RDS, Hive, Druid, Elasticsearch, and Snowflake.